Dr. Dooreck with Zoeya Gordon

 Summary

-It's important to recognize the connection between the gut and the brain and to address both physical and mental health aspects when treating gastrointestinal symptoms.
+It's essential to recognize the connection between the gut and the brain and address physical and mental health aspects when treating gastrointestinal symptoms.

 Balance.
 Portion control.
 Keep nutrition simple.
 Eat Smart.
 Eat Healthily. 🌱 🌾 🌿